-The Company prioritises the health, safety and wellbeing of its workforce and those of its partners who work at TSUK's sites.
+The Company prioritises the health, safety, and wellbeing of its workforce and those of its partners who work at TSUK's sites.
 Health and safety performance is considered at Board meetings and the Board reflected on improvements and challenges during the year.
 Health, safety and wellbeing matters also feature prominently in communications from senior management with employees to reinforce that this is and remains a core value of the Company.
-Members of the Board conducted a number of leadership safety tours on TSUK's sites and the Board has considered the control of major accident hazards within the business.
+Members of the Board conducted a number of leadership safety tours on TSUK's sites, and the Board has considered the control of major accident hazards within the business, considering appropriate steps to mitigate Health and Safety risks.